xSardine/AMQ-Stuff/songCountGuessRate/README.md

 - Open the powershell in the directory: Shift + Right-Click on the folder 'songHistory' then 'Open PowerShell window here'

-- Install the necessary modules:
+- Download the necessary modules by extracting node_modules.zip
-`npm install`

 - Add the tampermonkey_script.js in Tampermonkey